 Looking for inspiration from others as you plan for National Healthcare Decisions Day?
 Check out the ideas below.
 We’ve compiled a list of ideas from community members, coast-to-coast, who shared with us what they were planning for NHDD 2018.
-Additionally, check out these suggested activities.
-Or, listen to The Conversation Project’s Feb 2018 community call and/or review the slide deck to learn more on what groups are doing to promote NHDD.
+Or, listen to the recording and/or access the slides from The Conversation Project’s past community calls about NHDD to learn more on what groups are doing to promote NHDD.

 Run a targeted educational series or use a broader social media approach: One hospice in Arizona planned to run a three-day collaborative educational campaign for community healthcare professionals.
 A hospital in New Jersey planned an 8-week community series on Advance Care Planning (ACP), including hosting an author discussion and 2 CEU programs for hospital and long term care social workers.
 One hospice in Hawaii noted they would run a social media campaign to promote awareness and hold at least one session on ACP for a local healthcare facility or church.
 A state government health agency in Washington planned a series of workshops, a collaboration to develop a Governor’s Proclamation for NHDD, and a newsletter that would reach tens of thousands of long term care clients.
 A healthcare industry association in Arizona planned to ask their staff and board of directors to fill out their directives, and will share those photos on social media.
 They also are considering hosting a twitter chat.
 They also plan to make sure their staff members and hospital members lead by example and complete their own Advance Directives.